ltskyle/Duck-Compound-Pattern-Demo/README.md

 ## 🚀 Usage

+To use the Duck Simulator, follow these steps:

+1. Clone this repository to your local machine.
+2. Open the solution in Visual Studio or your preferred C# IDE.
+3. Build and run the application.

-Run the application, and it will simulate the behavior of various ducks, printing their respective quacking sounds and a total count of the number of quacks at the end.
+Upon running the application, it will display a menu with options to simulate the behavior of various ducks:

+- **1) Simulate Mallard Duck**: Simulates a Mallard duck's quacking behavior.
+- **2) Simulate RedHead Duck**: Simulates a RedHead duck's quacking behavior.
+- **3) Simulate Duck Call**: Simulates a Duck Call's quacking behavior.
+- **4) Simulate Rubber Duck**: Simulates a Rubber Duck's quacking behavior.
+- **5) Simulate Goose Duck**: Simulates a Goose that behaves like a duck (adapter pattern).
+- **6) Quit**: Exits the program.

+After selecting an option, the application will display the duck's quacking behavior, increment the quack counter (if applicable), and provide an option to continue or return to the main menu.
+The total number of quacks across all ducks is displayed at the end of the simulation.

 ## 🌱 Future Enhancements

+Here are some potential future enhancements for the Duck Simulator:

-- Introduce more types of ducks.
+- Introduce additional types of ducks with unique quacking behaviors.
-- Enhance with more design patterns like observer for monitoring quacking behaviors.
+- Enhance the program with more design patterns, such as the observer pattern, to monitor and react to quacking behaviors dynamically.
-- Include a visual representation or GUI for a more interactive experience.
+- Implement a graphical user interface (GUI) for a more interactive and user-friendly experience.